Tatwi/QBasic/MISC/README.md

 **THEBEST.BAS**
 Flickering "stars" I made to test the speed of QBasic on my Compaq Deskpro 4000 running DOS 7 (Windows 98SE) on a Pentium 233MMX.
 This program runs so fast on the real Pentium CPU that I can't quite match it using DOSBox using the 2GHz Intel Celeron 3450 in my laptop, even with it set to 200,000 cycles per second.
 Normally I run DOSBox at 5,000 cycles, so that's quite the difference speed and it still comes up short.

+**WRPARRY.BAS**
+I was having a hard time printing out the values of an array starting at an arbitrary point, where I printed X before and X after the starting point.
+So I made this program to break the problem down to its essence.
+QBasic's array indexes starting at 1 rather 0 makes this a little harder than in other languages.
+But I'm no math genius, so perhaps a PEBKAC. :)